-Short term foster placements vary in duration but can be for up to a couple of years as they are often linked to further assessments of the child, family or connected persons.
-Often short-term foster placement can involve court processes that consider the long-term plans for fostered children which can take time.
+Interim foster care can vary in duration but can be for up to a couple of years as they are often linked to further assessments of the child, family or connected persons.
+Often interim foster care can involve court processes that consider the long-term plans for fostered children which can take time.